swimos/swimos-docs/src/_guides/http-ingestion.md

       final String aid = agencyId();
       // Make API call
       final Value payload = NextBusApi.getVehiclesForAgency(Assets.httpClient(), aid, this.lastTime);
-      // Extract information for all vehicles and the payload's timestamp final List<Value> vehicleInfos = new ArrayList<>(payload.length());
+      // Extract information for each vehicle, and also the payload's timestamp final List<Value> vehicleInfos = new ArrayList<>(payload.length());
       for (Item i : payload) {
         if (i.head() instanceof Attr) {